'But Do I Love You?': Tips For Homebound Declutterers

 Where to start

-The sheer volume of possessions accumulated through generations, compounded by any associated sentimental value, can create what might seem like an insurmountable task when it comes to the weeding out process.
+The sheer volume of possessions accumulated through generations, compounded by any associated sentimental value, can create what might seem like an insurmountable task when it comes to the weeding-out process.

 Overcoming those challenges, Hall said, starts with having the right mindset.

 "You have to be really brutally honest with yourself.
 What do you want?
-If you want to find out if you want to downsize your home and get rid of some of this clutter, you have to want it," she said.
+If you want to thin out, if you want to downsize your home and get rid of some of this clutter, you have to want it," she said.

-From there, she recommends recruiting friends or family to help discard or donate items.
+From there, she recommends recruiting friends or family members to help discard or donate items.
 Cabinets and closets are always a good place to begin chipping away at the mess, she said.

 Hall's approach to tackling these heaps echoes the philosophy of tidying expert Marie Kondo, who asks her declutterers to dispose of items that don't "spark joy" for its owner.